recsyschallenge/2014/dataset/index.md

 scraping timestamp**,**rating**,**tweet data

--*Scraping timestamp*: a linux timestamp indicating the moment the Twitter API was queried for the tweet information.
+- *Scraping timestamp*: a linux timestamp indicating the moment the Twitter API was queried for the tweet information.
 So it is not the posting time of the tweet itself but rather the moment at which the data of the tweet was collected.
 This may be important to take into account since it reflects how long the tweet has been *online* and may therefore influence the number of retweets or favorites (the longer a tweet has been online, the more exposure it has).
--*Rating*: The numeric rating on a scale 10-star scale, extracted from the tweet text.
+- *Rating*: The numeric rating on a scale 10-star scale, extracted from the tweet text.
--*tweet data*: The tweet metadata in JSON format.
+- *Tweet data*: The tweet metadata in JSON format.
 Includes all data available through the Twitter API except for the tweet text itself.

 The following is an example of one line of the training dataset: